 - assuring the widespread adoption of eGovernment tools by public administrations to improve public services

-The network of EDIHs in Ireland will support digital transformation in SMEs and public sector organisations by encouraging the adoption of the latest advances in the three key technologies of cybersecurity, artificial intelligence and high-performance computing.
+The network of EDIHs in Ireland are supporting digital transformation in SMEs and public sector organisations by encouraging the adoption of the latest advances in the three key technologies of cybersecurity, artificial intelligence and high-performance computing.

-The four EDIHs will serve as 'one-stop shops' with a research performing organisation at the core, providing access to technical expertise and experimentation, as well as innovation services, and the training and skills development necessary for successful digital transformation.
+The four EDIHs are serving as 'one-stop shops' with research performing organisation at the core, providing access to technical expertise and experimentation, as well as innovation services, and the training and skills development necessary for successful digital transformation.

 The four Irish EDIHs are: